 Narcotics and illegal drugs

 Products made from protected species

 There can also be duty taxes and restrictions on items that you may wish to transport to Spain, including alcohol, tobacco and inherited household goods.
 Your overseas removal firm will have the experience and knowledge to advise you in full on what can and can’t be taken into Spain.

 What to take with you

-It used to be that it was hard to find an electric kettle outside the UK, and expats would bring theirs rather than boil water on the stove.
-These days it’s not so hard to find electric kettles in Spain, though the choice may be limited - which brings us to tea!
+It used to be hard to find an electric kettle outside the UK, and expats would choose to bring theirs rather than boil water on the stove.
+These days it’s not so hard to find electric kettles in Spain, though the choice may be limited – which brings us to tea!
 If you are worried that you won’t be able to get your favourite cuppa, why not take some to tide you over.
-Though there are shops in Spain that specialize in traditional English foodstuffs like Marmite that people miss from back home.
+Though there are shops in Spain that specialise in traditional English foodstuffs like Marmite and Yorkshire Tea that people miss from back home.